nickchops/IwGameController/README.md

-You can either add IwGameController ("the module") and the extensions to default paths or keep them in your github project folder and add that to your Marmalade serach paths.
+You can either add IwGameController ("the module") and the extensions to default paths or keep them in your github project folder and add that to your Marmalade search paths.
 The later is recommended so that you don't have to do this every time you install a new Marmalade version and can get Github updates easier.

 To copy modules to default paths, put IwGameController in marmalade-root/modules and the extensions in marmalade-root/extensions.

-To add your github root to global search, put the following in your project mkb or in marmalade-root/s3e/s3e-default.mkf:
+To add your github root to global search, put the following in marmalade-root/s3e/s3e-default.mkf:

         options { module_paths="path/to/my/github/projects/root" }